The Disciplinary Procedures of the Executive Committee of Yale College

 - Each student conduct hearing will be conducted by a panel drawn from the membership of the Executive Committee.
 A hearing panel shall have six members: the chair or vice-chair, the secretary (or designate), two faculty, dean, or director members, and two student members.
 The presence of five of these members shall constitute a quorum, provided that at least two student members, the chair, and the secretary are present.
 A majority vote shall decide questions before the hearing panel.

-- There shall be a Committee of Review which in circumstances described below (See section C.7) may review decisions of the Executive Committee.
+- There shall be a Committee of Review which in circumstances described below (See section C.8) may review decisions of the Executive Committee.

-Concerns regarding undergraduate student conduct that may violate the Undergraduate Regulations, academic or nonacademic, shall initially be referred to the secretary of the Executive Committee or to the chair.
+Concerns regarding undergraduate student conduct that may violate the Undergraduate Regulations, academic or nonacademic, shall initially be referred to the secretary of the Executive Committee or to the chair and can be sent to firstname.lastname@example.org.
 A report should be made in writing and should detail the conduct in question and provide all available and relevant evidence.

 - Reports of possible Academic Offenses